-How to Get a Car Loan
+How to Get a Financing Deal

 For the average buyer, once they've agreed on a price, the dealer knows they're on the hook and can slide almost any financing deal through without much scrutiny.
 But as a smart buyer, you know that the financing you choose can add or save hundreds (sometimes thousands) of dollars onto the life of a loan or lease.

-Step 1 – Know your Credit Score
+Step 1 - Get Your Credit Score

 Your credit rating, also known as a credit score, will have the biggest impact on what interest rate you can get on a car loan (or whether you can get a loan at all).
 A score between 720 and 850 typically guarantees the best rate while dropping below that could affect your rate significantly.